 I encourage you to read other important articles in my blog to help you determine YOUR next right step.

 3. Eye of the storm: When you are in the eye of the storm it is a state of peace and calm.
-But while there is still havoc around and the oceans are still deep, the practice and discipline is to remain unattached to it.
+But while there is still havoc around and the oceans are still deep, the practice and discipline are to remain unattached to it.
 There is a lot of peace and joy in this place and it required me to give God all my burdens.
 What a relief that truly is.